allen218/AlgorithmDemo30/README.md

 ### String

+1. to match String by BF(Bruce Force) Algorithm
-1. To match Strings using BM Algorithm
+2. To match Strings using BM Algorithm
-2. To insert and find the strings by algorithm of trie tree
+3. To insert and find the strings by algorithm of trie tree

 ### Systematic Planing